PDAL/PDAL/doc/download.rst

 Binaries
 ------------------------------------------------------------------------------

+The fastest way to get going with PDAL is to use the Docker build.
+See the tutorial at :ref:`docker`.

 Windows
 ................................................................................

-A 1.0.1 release of PDAL is available via `OSGeo4W`_.
+A 1.1.0 release of PDAL is available via `OSGeo4W`_.
 It is only 64-bit at this time.

 RPMs